juji-io/site/blog/comparing-clojure-diff-libraries.md

 ### Data Set

 I happen to have a data set copied from a [JSON diff benchmark](https://github.com/justsml/json-diff-performance), which seems to include data models of a Javascript drawing program.
 I simply converted the JSON files into Clojure EDN format.
-There are four files, [data1](https://github.com/juji-io/editscript/blob/master/resources/drawing1.edn), [data2](https://github.com/juji-io/editscript/blob/master/resources/drawing2.edn), [data3](https://github.com/juji-io/editscript/blob/master/resources/drawing3.edn), and [data4](https://github.com/juji-io/editscript/blob/master/resources/drawing4.edn), with each a variation of another.
+There are four files, [data1](https://github.com/juji-io/editscript/blob/master/resources/drawing1.edn), [data2](https://github.com/juji-io/editscript/blob/master/resources/drawing2.edn), [data3](https://github.com/juji-io/editscript/blob/master/resources/drawing3.edn), and [data4](https://github.com/juji-io/editscript/blob/master/resources/drawing4.edn), with each being a variation of another.
 After serialized into bytes with [nippy](https://github.com/ptaoussanis/nippy), the sizes of the data are 1004, 1004, 1016 and 555 bytes, respectively.

 The shape of the data has a bit of challenge for diff algorithms.
 The top level is a vector of nested maps.
 It is necessary to maintain the order of the vector elements, at the same time, the algorithms need to dig into each pair of nested maps to find the differences.
 However, the nesting is not deep.